Tuberculosis of the appendix

 A combination of findings, including multiple necrotic mesenteric lymph nodes, abnormal terminal ileum, and left lower lobe pulmonary changes suggest a diagnosis of tuberculosis.

-The appendix is abnormal and suspicious for appendicitis however the underlying aetiology may also be tuberculous.
+The appendix is abnormal and suspicious for appendicitis however the underlying etiology may also be tuberculous.

 The low-density abdominal lymph nodes and the abnormal terminal ileum are also highly suspicious of involvement with TB